uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 Specifying Definitions
 ^^^^^^^^^^^^^^^^^^^^^^

-Definitions refer to components, which will be used within the instructions.
+:code:`definitions refer to components, which will be used within the instructions.
 They include:

-- Datasets definitions: specifying where data is located and how it should be imported,
+- :code:`datasets`: specifying where data is located, what format the data is in, and how it should be imported (see :ref:`How to import data into immuneML` for more details),

-- Preprocessing sequences: defining one or more preprocessing steps to be taken on the dataset,
+- :code:`preprocessing_sequences`: defining one or more preprocessing steps to be taken on the dataset (this is optional),

-- Encodings: different data representation techniques,
+- :code:`encodings`: different data representations,

-- ML methods: different machine learning methods (e.g., SVM or KNN),
+- :code:`ml_methods`: different machine learning methods (e.g., SVM or KNN),

-- Reports: specific analysis to be run on different parts of the data, ML methods or results.
+- :code:`reports`: specific plots or statistics to apply to the raw or encoded data, ML methods or results.

 Simulation-specific components (only relevant when running a :ref:`Simulation instruction<How to simulate antigen/disease-associated signals in AIRR datasets>`) are:

-- Motifs: parts of the simulation definition defined by a seed and a way to create specific motif instances from the seed,
+- :code:`motifs`: parts of the simulation definition defined by a seed and a way to create specific motif instances from the seed,

-- Signals: parts of the :ref:`simulation<How to simulate antigen/disease-associated signals in AIRR datasets>` which can include multiple motifs and correspond to a single label for subsequent classification tasks,
+- :code:`signals`: parts of the simulation which can include multiple motifs and correspond to a single label for subsequent classification tasks,

-- :ref:`Simulations<How to simulate antigen/disease-associated signals in AIRR datasets>`: define how to combine different signals and how to implant them in the dataset.
+- :code:`simulations`: define how to combine different signals and how to implant them in the dataset.

 Each component is defined using a key (a string) that uniquely identifies it and which will be used in the instructions to refer to the component defined in this way.